darrenj/me/manager-readme.md

 - **Remove blockers**: I'm here to help understand, challenge and find creative ways through blockers enabling us to do our best work
 - **Product management**: Building, strong partnerships with Product Management where we build empathy for end-user needs and their priorities whilst ensuring the engineering perspective is fully understood
 - **Supporting your growth**: Through coaching, and helping enable new stretch opportunities whilst supporting closely
-- **Creating space for autonomy**: I'll set ambitious goals and guardrails, but trust you to find the best path but I'm here to help.
+- **Creating space for autonomy**: I'll set ambitious goals and guardrails but trust you to find the best path.
+I'm here to help.
 - **Championing your success**: Ensuring you get the recognition you deserve, both internally and externally

 ## My Leadership Philosophy